-When you think about cruising to the Caribbean, the first thing that probably comes to mind is warm, tropical climate.
+When you think about cruising to the Caribbean, the first thing that probably comes to mind is a warm, tropical climate.
 Indeed, the Caribbean is an ideal cruise destination for those seeking refuge from the cold, as it maintains consistently hot temperatures year-round.

 If you’re planning a cruise to the Caribbean, expect temperatures of around 80°F (27°C), with daytime highs of up to 90°F (32°C).
 The climate also tends to be quite humid, particularly during the wet season.